pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 by the non-fluent ``TRANSITION(p0,a1) = 2;``.
 Similarly, the transition with index 2 gos to ``a4`` and
 transition with index 3 goes to ``a5``.

-For each intersection, then, the ``advance`` action is now an integer (which gets clipped below at 0 and above at the highest number of possible action tokens).
+For each intersection, then, the action is an integer called ``set-phase`` (the integer gets clipped below at 0 and above at the highest number of possible action tokens).
 For example, if the action at one of the intersections ``3`` and the intersection is currently in phase ``p4``, we look up ``TRANSITION(p4, a3)``.
 Say the value of ``TRANSITION(p4, a3)`` is ``7``.
 The action is then interpreted as "transition from phase ``p4`` to phase ``p7``"

-We expect that this kind of action encoding may be quite tricky to learn!
+We expect that this kind of action encoding may be quite tricky to work with!
 So we encourage the reader to always start with the SimplePhases version of the domain.
 Nevertheless, it may be of some interest to look at the ComplexPhases version at a later point, especially if one wants to compare performance to existing methods used in the field.